Covid–19 coronavirus: emerging data protection and cybersecurity guidance (Updated 18 June 2020)

 As some jurisdictions start to emerge from lock-down and more stringent restrictions are lifted, we are also starting to see guidance addressing the risks associated with a return to "normal" working environments.

-In each case, the high level summaries included reflect key messages as at 29 April 2020 except as otherwise specified against the jurisdiction/location in the table (see contents list, for example, UK, France, Spain, Netherlands, Hungary, certain European institutions and International organisations).
-This week we have further updated Australia, New Zealand and the Global Privacy Assembly reflecting the latest publications as at 28 May 2020.
+In each case, the high level summaries included reflect key messages as at 29 April 2020 except as otherwise specified against the jurisdiction/location in the table (see contents list).
+Earlier this month we had updated Canada, India, Japan, Czech Republic, France, Germany, Poland, UK (CDEI) and the EDPB, reflecting the latest publications as at 4 June 2020.
+This week we have further updated Belgium, France, Norway, Philippines, Spain, and the UK reflecting the latest publications as at 18 June 2020.
 New guidance and advice is being issued all the time and so we will continue to update this overview with further summaries of the latest publications.

 The consolidated overview covers a selection of guidance from the following jurisdictions: Argentina, Australia, Austria, Belgium, Canada, China, Croatia, Czech Republic, Denmark, Estonia, France, Finland, Germany, Greece, Hong Kong (SAR) China, Hungary, Iceland, India, Ireland, Israel, Italy, Japan, Latvia, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Romania, Russian Federation, Singapore, Spain, South Africa, South Korea, Sweden, Switzerland, UAE, UK, and USA.